JuliaLang/julia/doc/src/manual/mathematical-operations.md

 For a complete list of *every* Julia operator's precedence, see the top of this file:
 [`src/julia-parser.scm`](https://github.com/JuliaLang/julia/blob/master/src/julia-parser.scm)

-[Numeric literal cefficients](@ref man-numeric-literal-coefficients), e.g. `2x`, are treated as a multiplication with higher precedence than any other binary operation, and also have higher precedence than `^`.
+[Numeric literal coefficients](@ref man-numeric-literal-coefficients), e.g. `2x`, are treated as multiplications with higher precedence than any other binary operation, and also have higher precedence than `^`.

 You can also find the numerical precedence for any given operator via the built-in function `Base.operator_precedence`, where higher numbers take precedence: